-I've known my whole life that I would want to work in a career helping youth because I lived through a difficult childhood with very few adults recognizing I could use some help.
+I've known my whole life that I wanted to work in a career helping youth because I lived through a difficult childhood with very few adults recognizing I could use some help.
 Growing up, we moved 12 times before I was 18 and went to 6 schools from San Diego, CA to Columbus, OH and back to San Diego.
-We spent every holiday and summer possible in the Bay Area where my dad's family had immigrated to and settled in.
-I learned to adapt and transition in each new home because my parents pushed me every step of the way.
-I only had maybe one or two teachers who supported me so I learned to advocate for myself because my mom did so at every new school.
-Though neither of my parents completed college, they pushed all four of their children to earn a degree.
+We spent every holiday and summer possible in the Bay Area where my dad's family had immigrated to from the Philippines.
+Though neither of my parents completed college, they pushed all four of their children to attend a university.
 From mental health issues to poverty to Navy life to the immigrant experience, my childhood had it all but my parents believed education would be the solution to a better life.

 I applied to and was admitted to UC Santa Barbara for my undergraduate degree with no support from a school counselor or help with the college admission process.
-After earning a Bachelor of Arts in Sociology with Minors in Education & Applied Psychology and Art History, I spent four years working with middle schoolers before deciding to pursue a career as a School Counselor.
+After earning a Bachelor of Arts in Sociology with Minors in Education & Applied Psychology and Art History, I spent four years working with middle schoolers as a Site Supervisor for the YMCA PrimeTime program in San Diego.
+I wanted experience working with children before deciding to pursue a career as a School Counselor.
 To prepare to serve the Nea community, I graduated Magna Cum Laude from the University of San Diego with a Master of Arts in Counseling with a specialization in School Counseling and a Pupil Personnel Services Credential.

 Time at Nea: